Programmable Property-Based Testing: Evaluation

 \item Second, we evaluate the performance overhead of DBAS-based implementations, showing that it is comparable to their shallowly embedded counterparts.
 In \S~\ref{sec:shallow_vs_deep} we compare the performance of the DBAS-based property runner as implemented in Rocq and Racket to the existing property runners of \qc{} and \rc{}.
 We found that using the DBAS-based embedding has {\em no observable performance overhead}.

-\item Finally, we showcase how the added expressivity allows users to rapidly prototype and carry out experiments that would have taken significantly more effort otherwise.
+\item Finally, we showcase how the added expressivity allows these experiments to be expressed as changes to reusable runners and runner components, rather than as changes to the property language or framework internals.
 We carry out three new experiments: In \S~\ref{sec:seedpool} we explore how different design choices with respect to the representation and sampling of the seed pool affect testing performance, improving \fc{} in the process; in \S~\ref{sec:shrink-comp}, we compare the default integrated shrinking capabilities of \rc{} with a simple external shrinker we implemented for a DBAS-style Racket library; in \S~\ref{sec:parallel-experiment}, we implement and benchmark a parallel property-runner inspired by a recent work on parallelizing QuickCheck~\cite{ParallelTesting}.

 \end{enumerate}